 Because many essential oils are concentrated, some may be harsh on your skin.
 Therefore, do research to ensure they are safe to use.
 You can purchase essential oils online by doing a simple search for essential oils.
 Some of my favorite stores to buy from are doTERRA, Mountain Rose Herbs and Eden’s Garden.
 When you purchase your oils, ensure that you buy a therapeutic grade oil.
 Another plus about using essential oils as medicine is they don’t expire because they are perfectly preserved in the oil.

 Since most of us are on the same self-sufficiency path, you can easily make your own essential oils using a carrier oil and herbs.
 Carrier oils are derived from the fatty parts of vegetables such as nuts, kernels and seeds.
 Some examples of carrier oils are grape seed oil, olive oil, hemp seed, jojoba, avocado oil, and sweet almond oil.
 A complete list of carrier oils can be found here.

-When you are preparing the plant material to make the essential oil, follow the following instructions:
+When you are preparing the plant material to make infused oil, follow the following instructions:

 Place the carrier oil in the crockpot.
 See list of suggested carrier oils above.

 Place the plant materials directly into the oil or wrap in several layers of cheesecloth.